 Covering your mouth when you cough can keep germs at bay.

 False.
-This can help you stop the spread of illness, but do little to help you ward off illness unless everyone in your household and immediate environment does the same.
+This can help you stop the spread of illness, but does little to help you ward off illness unless everyone in your household and immediate environment does the same.
 Don’t forget that viruses like cold and flu germs can also survive on a range of surfaces such as doorknobs, phones, countertops and more.
 Wash your hands often and avoid touching your face, especially nose, mouth and eyes.

 A positive mindset can boost your immune system.

 True.
 A good outlook may be good for your health.
 One study of law students showed that their immune system was directly affected by their thoughts about their studies.
 If they felt things were going well, they had a better immune system.
 When they were worried, their immune system slowed.
-Therefore, looking on the bright side is not just good for you mental health, but your physical health as well.
+Therefore, looking on the bright side is not just good for your mental health, but your physical health as well.

 Now that you’ve separated myth from fact in relation to your immune system, use what you’ve learned really works to help strengthen yours to ward off disease.